How Do I Submit a Secondment?

 There is no problem if you don't know your exact travel dates yet.
 The application form essentially serves as a base to start the process.

 Don’t forget to specify the financing information, and to sign (on the bottom left corner)!
 Your supervisor also has to sign the form (on the bottom right corner)

 2. A detailed itinerary (when and where you will be staying).
 If you have already made some arrangements (for hotels or invitations), indicate this in the plan and give the name and address of your hosts.
 If not, please indicate in which region/city you will be staying or for what purpose and for how long.

 3. A justification letter for this secondment.
 Here you must explain thoroughly why you need to stay longer than 6 weeks. (= in that case it would be considered as "a short trip"); why you go there (=e.g. field research).
 Sign it, don´t forget the date.
 And let your supervisor sign it too.

-6. There are no specific problems regarding the secondment for non-EU citizens.
+5. Also non-EU citizens can clasify for a secondment.
 In some cases it can last longer because you will have to obtain a visa for research purposes first.
 But start the application now, the processing of an application takes a minimum of 8-9 weeks.
 In the meantime, prepare all documents for your visa application (if required!)

 Once you have prepared all that, the person in charge (Secretary II/Third Party Funding Officer) will send your application to the administration of the department first, then it will go the central administration.